Click Here for the 2014-2015 Rule Book.

 a) Returning Provincial Champions that release their berth, the berth will revert to the MCT point standing.
 The berth will be awarded first at the conclusion of the MCT Championship.

-b) The 2 CTRS berths will be allocated, firstly to last season’s top Manitoba ranked team that meets all CurlManitoba eligibility requirements, secondly to the Mb Team at the top of the current years standing as of December 10, 2014 (10 days prior to the regional qualifiers)
+b) The 2 CTRS berths will be allocated, firstly to last season’s top Manitoba ranked team that meets all CurlManitoba eligibility requirements, secondly to the Mb Team at the top of the current years standing as of December 15, 2014

 c) A berth will be awarded to the Senior Men’s previous seasons Provincial Championship as long as the team meets CurlManitoba’s eligibility requirements